Communication and Decision-Making for Individuals with Inherited Cancer Syndromes

 • Decision-making tools and approaches to promote understanding of disease risk and help guide clinical management decisions

-• Delivery of culturally competent genetic counseling that addresses the needs of medically underserved individuals
+• Delivery of competent genetic counseling that addresses the varied needs of individuals